mpoisot/snakes/docs/training.md

 After a deep dive I got Flickr added to FastClass.
 I thought it was pretty useful so I pull-requested my new feature back to cwerner's project.
 It was accepted, but I learned that the formatter I used changed a ton of code spacing and whatnot, and that can be pretty annoying.
 Fortunately it wasn't hard for cwerner to apply his own formatter to change it all back as part of the pull request.
 Cwerner uses the [black](https://github.com/psf/black) formatter, so I took and I felt it produced nicer looking output so I changed my settings.

 Along the way I realized FastClass fits rectangular images into a square shape, and fills the gap with white.
 Square images are easier for training, so it makes sense to square them.
 But I remembered the instructor talking about how padding with a solid color is less good than mirroring the image, so I wondered if that the stark white padding was hurting my results.

 I perused the Fast.ai docs and saw that fast.ai will automatically do random crops into the image and apply the mirror effect as needed.
-It also does all kinds of other transformations on images such as stretching, messing with brightness and contrast, rotations, etc. These are called *augmentations*, and are a recommended technique to avoid overtraining on the exact pixels and force generalization.
-Augmentations are applied to the original images on *every* epoch, so each round of learing sees slightly different variations of the same image.
+It also does all kinds of other transformations on images such as stretching, messing with brightness and contrast, rotations, etc. These are called _augmentations_, and are a recommended technique to avoid overtraining on the exact pixels and force generalization.
+Augmentations are applied to the original images on _every_ epoch, so each round of learning sees slightly different variations of the same image.

-So I dug into the FastClass code and added the ability to *not* pad the images, nor try to fit into a square.
+So I dug into the FastClass code and added the ability to _not_ pad the images, nor try to fit into a square.
 Instead the images are kept rectangular, proportionally resized with the longer size conforming to the `size` setting.
 This way I can let fast.ai's transformations do their thing on the fly to create augmented square images on the fly.
 I figured I really needed to I could crop square images manually to keep the main subject in frame.
 I did not PR that code back to the main repo because of merge conflicts, and I'm not sure if anyone else thinks this feature is useful.
 Ideally I would run some tests to compare white padded square crops vs rectangular images.
 But that would be yet another tangent.

 Whew.
 Finally I could get back to actually harvesting images.